gisodal/wmc/README.md

 * Model Counter for inference
 * A testing suite

-Note: binaries can be found in `bin` and `usr/bin`.

 ## Installation

+Binaries can be found in directory `bin`, so building is not necessary.

-In order to retreive (and update) all neccesary repositories, type:
+Regardless, in order to retreive (and update) all neccesary repositories, type:
 > git submodule update --init --recursive

 To build, type:
 > make

+## Testing

+To test the compilers use test script `run.py` in directory `test`, for example:
+> ./test/run.py --test compilation --network asia --bdd tdmg ace